Covid-19: leading your business through a crisis

 A message from Alison Branch, Park Managing Director, to any business facing hardship as a result of Covid 19.

-We’re open for business, but working in ways that only last week would have seemed unthinkable.
+We’re open for business, but working in ways that once would have seemed unthinkable.

 Staff have agreed to have their temperatures tested on the way into the building, and visitors are being asked to do the same.